 Anatomy: Fetus in Utero

-the fetal side of the placenta).
-This protects the fetus from injury and helps to
+the placenta (amnion).
+This protects the fetus from injury. it also helps to regulate

 Anus.
 The opening at the end of the anal canal.

 Cervix.
-The lower part of the uterus that projects into the vagina.
+The lower part of the uterus that extends into the vagina.
 The cervix is made up

-of mostly fibrous tissue and muscle and is circular in shape.
+of mostly fibrous tissue and muscle.
+It is circular in shape.

 Fetus.
-An unborn baby from the eighth week after fertilization until birth.
+An unborn baby from the 8th week after fertilization until birth.

 Placenta.
-An organ, shaped like a flat cake, which only grows during pregnancy.
+An organ shaped like a flat cake.
+It only grows during pregnancy.
 The fetus takes

-in oxygen, nutrients, and other substances from the placenta and eliminates carbon
+in oxygen, nutrients, and other substances from the placenta and gets rid of carbon

 dioxide and other wastes.